-Learn something new every day More Info... by email
+Learn something new every day

-In order to measure the amount of heat a reaction absorbs or releases, a calorimeter is often used.
-Bomb calorimeters are often used in calorimetry to measure the heat gained or lost in a combustion reaction.
-This device is made out of a steel casing--a "bomb"--that will not change in volume.
+More serious calculations usually need more intensive tools.
+A device known as a bomb calorimeter is a very common example.
+This piece of equipment is typically made out of a steel casing — a "bomb" — that will not change in volume.
 The reactants are placed inside of the bomb and the bomb placed inside of another container filled with water.
 The temperature of the water is then noted, and the reaction, often in the form of an explosion, is allowed to take place.

 Before the reaction takes place, the substances in the bomb are commonly placed under extreme pressure by the addition of oxygen.
 Scientists must also take the heat capacity of the device into account before they can determine how much heat is absorbed or released.
 The heat capacity is a measurement of how much heat it takes to raise the device one degree Celsius.
 After the reaction, the temperature of the water is taken.
 After all these values are known, then a scientist is able to calculate the amount of heat that was absorbed or lost.

 When calorimetry is used to determine the calorie content of food, the dehydrated food items are placed in a bomb calorimeter.
 The food item is then combusted in order to find out the amount of energy the food has.
-Thus, when you eat an item that has 100 kilocalories (about 4,200 joules), it will take 100 kilocalories (about 4,200 joules) for your body to burn it.
+Thus, when a person eats an item that has 100 kilocalories (about 4,200 joules), it will take 100 kilocalories (about 4,200 joules) for the body to burn it.